percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 ------------------------------

-Replication traffic refers to the inter-node traffic which includes :term:`SST` traffic, :term:`IST` traffic, and replication traffic
+Replication traffic refers to the inter-node traffic which includes :term:`SST` traffic, :term:`IST` traffic, and replication traffic.

-Each of these traffic is transferred via different channel and so to completely secure the replication traffic it is important to configure secure channel for all 3 variants.
+Traffic of each type is transferred via different channel, and so it is important to configure secure channels for all 3 variants to completely secure the replication traffic.

-Starting 5.7, PXC now supports a single configuration option that can help secure complete replication traffic often referred as Automatic Configuration.
-User can also choose to ignore this and configure security of each channel by specifying independent parameters.
+Starting from 5.7, PXC supports a single configuration option which helps to secure complete replication traffic, and is often referred as Automatic Configuration.
+User can also ignore this and configure security of each channel by specifying independent parameters.

-Section below will help cover this aspect.
+Section below will help, covering this aspect.

 .. _ssl-auto-conf: